It’s not an online shopping addiction — it’s a lifestyle.

 Arm yourself with these shipping hacks to help you start shopping smarter online — today.

-1. Use Paribus to get automatic price adjustments on all your online orders and free Amazon credit.
+1. Use Paribus to help you get price adjustments for your online orders.

 Paribus scans your inbox for receipt confirmations.
 When Paribus finds a purchase, it begins to monitor the price.
-If the price drops, Paribus negotiates for a refund on your behalf.
-You literally do nothing.
-(Doing nothing is my favorite way to save money.)
+If the price drops, Paribus will alert you and email the retailer fto help you get a price adjustment.
 And the best part?
 Paribus is totally free.

-Paribus also tracks the delivery of your online purchases at Walmart, Amazon, and other popular online retailers.
-If your purchase doesn’t arrive within the guaranteed delivery window, Paribus will send a request on your behalf for a gift card or shipping refund.
-You keep 100% of the gift card or refund.
+Paribus also tracks the delivery of your Amazon Prime purchases.
+If your purchase doesn’t arrive within the guaranteed delivery window, Paribus will send a request for reimbursement.

 Paribus compensates us when you sign up for Paribus using the links we provided.